-Koipur's Two-headed Lion Medallion: Requires atunement.
-The medallion has 6 charges, and regains 1d3 expended charges each day at dawn.
-This amulet allows the user to use an action to cast Gaseous Form (3 charges), Dominate Beast (reptiles only; 2 charges), and Suggestion (beasts only; 1 charge).
-It can also summon ghosts, but Z'thngora has not mastered this ability; it is only known to the ancient Zhemri.
+Koipur's Two-headed Lion Medallion: Z'thngora's medallion has 6 charges, and regains 1d3 expended charges each day at dawn.
+This amulet allows the user to use an action to cast Gaseous Form (3 charges), Charm (reptiles only; 2 charges), and Animal Summoning (1 charge).
+It can also summon ghosts (2 charges), but Z'thngora has not mastered this ability; it is only known to the ancient Zhemri.
 A Zhemri inscription on the back of the medallion, "Bagra Ghai," will also open the Red Vault.
 The medallion has two limitations.
 One, if it is removed from the island, the Gaseous Form enchantment ceases to function.
 Two, if the wearer of the amulet is slain, the dark energy created awakens the monstrous serpent Yag Dagotha, who slumbers deep under the Bay of Sundered Bones.

-Ritual Magic: In addition to his medallion, Z'thngora possesses some ritual magic abilities leftover from the shaman Koipur's knowledge.
-Treat him having the following spells: Cantrip (Mage Hand, Light); 1st level (4 slots): Mage Armor, Shield, Detect Magic; 2nd level (3 slots): Misty Step, Suggestion; 3rd level (3 slots): Counterspell; 4th level (3 slots): Confusion, Blight, Stoneskin; 5th level (1 slot); Insect Plague.
+Ritual Magic: In addition to his medallion, Z'thngora possesses some ritual magic spells leftover from the shaman Koipur's knowledge.
+Treat him having the following spells: 1st level: Cantrip, Light, Magic Shield, Detect Magic; 2nd level: Phantasm, Shatter.